Large circular photogalvanic effect in the noncentrosymmetric magnetic Weyl semimetal CeAlSi: External Influences

-To understand this effect of strain on CPGE we closely analyze the behavior of electronic structure under strain since the injection current is produced after all due to the interactions between the bands as seen in Eq. (\ref{eq:eta}).
-In Fig. \ref{fig:bands-nodes_strain-z}, we plot the band structures (upper row) and the Weyl node-energies (lower row) for various amounts of stress.
-With increasing stress, the valence and conduction bands shift towards higher energies along the high-symmetry paths $\Gamma - \Sigma$ and $\Gamma - X$ which goes through the bulk Brillouin zone .
-For instance, the valence band peak along $\Gamma - X$ stays at the Fermi level in absence of stress.
-However, at higher stresses, the peak goes up significantly from the Fermi level as shown in Figs. \ref{fig:bands-nodes_strain-z}(a-c).
-The same behavior is seen for conduction band as well the above-mentioned paths.
-A different picture is coming out when observing the bands along the path $\Sigma-N-\Sigma_1-Z$ lying on the outer surface of the Brillouin zone.
-In this case, the valence and conduction band energies decrease with respect to Fermi level when the stress in increased.
-This is also easily observed in Figs. \ref{fig:bands-nodes_strain-z}(a-c) by focusing on the crests and troughs of the bands.
-In other words, the energy differences between the bands change inhomogeneously throughout the Brillouin zone in presence of stress.
-Consequently, the integration of the two-band quantities in Eq. (\ref{eq:eta}) throughout the momentum space changes.
-Another interesting thing to look at is the distribution of Weyl nodes Figs. \ref{fig:bands-nodes_strain-z}(d-f).
+To understand the effect of strain on shift-current and injection current, we carefully analyze Eq. (\ref{eq:sigma}) and (\ref{eq:eta}).
+The term $r^c_{nm;a}$ in the expression of $\sigma_2^{abc}$, which is defined as the generalized derivative of the Berry connection, is directly proportional to the shift vector.
+Shift vector is defined as $ \mathcal{R}^b_{mn;a} = \partial_{k_a} \text{Arg}(A^b_{mn}) + (A^a_{mm} - A^a_{nn}) $.
+This vector quantifies the real-space displacement of the electrons during optical transitions \cite{tan_effect_2019,kaner_enhanced_2020}.
+Localized wavefunctions cause a decrease in the shift vector, while delocalized wavefunctions do exactly the opposite.
+Consequently, the bunching of the wave packets under compressive strain leads to a decrease in shift current.
+The injection current, however, is primarily influenced by the diagonal components of the band velocities, or more precisely, the difference between the band velocities ($\Delta^a_{mn}$).
+The observed enhancement of the $xzx$-component of the injection current is due to the Poisson effect.
+Specifically, the uniaxial compressive strain along the $z$-direction leads to a tensile strain in the $x$-direction.
+This in turn results in an overall increase in $\Delta^x_{mn}$ for the dominant band transitions (Fig. \ref{fig: IC_bands}).
+Therefore, we realize the increase in the injection current under compressive strain.Another interesting point to look at is the distribution of Weyl nodes Figs. \ref{fig:bands-nodes_strain-z}(d-f).
 The system in its ground state holds 20 pairs of nodes with opposite chirality having energy up to $110$ meV.
 At 5.7 GPa stress, the nodes scatter more in energy scale and remain between $-50$ to $180$ meV.
 Interestingly, increasing stress beyond this point creates more Weyl points and at a stress of 10.4 GPa, there are 56 nodes in total scattered between $-100$ and $250$ meV.
-This is due to non-uniform shifting of the bands as we have explained above.
+In addition, the degeneracies of the nodes also increase with pressure, which is indicated by the horizontal distribution of the nodes in energy landscape.